SecretFoundation/Profiles/README.md

 ⚠️ This is a community-generated list.
 Providers have not been vetted or endorsed by the core development team.
 Use your judgement in selecting a provider.

-The following validators provide support for Secret Network (alphabetical order):
+The following entitities provide support for Secret Network (alphabetical order):